MicrosoftDocs/win32/desktop-src/SbsCs/assembly-manifests.md

 The name of an assembly manifest is any valid file name followed by .manifest.

 For example, an assembly manifest that refers to myassembly would use the following file name syntax.
-You can omit the &lt;*resource ID*&gt; field if the assembly manifest is being installed as a separate file or if the resource ID is 1.
+You can omit the <*resource ID*&gt; field if the assembly manifest is being installed as a separate file or if the resource ID is 1.

-<dl> myassembly.&lt;resource ID&gt;.manifest
+<dl> myassembly.<resource ID&gt;.manifest
 </dl>

 > [!Note]